allenai/natural-instructions/doc/task-hierarchy.md

   - `Reasoning -> Cross-document Reasoning`
   - `Reasoning -> Deductive Reasoning`
   - `Reasoning -> Discrete Reasoning`
+  - `Reasoning -> Ethics`
   - `Reasoning -> Logical Reasoning`
   - `Reasoning -> Multihop Reasoning`
   - `Reasoning -> Numerical Reasoning`
-    - `Reasoning -> Commonsense Reasoning -> Numerical Commonsense Reasoning`: Tasks which requires numerical commonsense knowledge e.g. a car has 4 wheels.
+    - `Reasoning -> Numerical Reasoning -> Numerical Commonsense Reasoning`: Tasks which requires numerical commonsense knowledge e.g. a car has 4 wheels.
   - `Reasoning -> Planning`: Tasks which need some sort of planning e.g. how to go to Hawaii?
   - `Reasoning -> Qualitative Reasoning`
   - `Reasoning -> Reasoning on Actions`
+  - `Reasoning -> Reasoning on Numbers`
+  - `Reasoning -> Reasoning on Strings`
   - `Reasoning -> Reasoning on Social Interactions`
   - `Reasoning -> Reasoning with Symbols`: Tasks where symbols represent various things e.g. if X is the number of apples in the freeze today morning and Y is the number remaining after I ate a few apples, X-Y is the number of apples I ate.
   - `Reasoning -> Temporal Reasoning`